SsLlAaDdEe/SsLlAaDdEe/README.md

 - 👋 Hi, I’m @SsLlAaDdEe
-- 👀 I’m interested in ... front end web development.
+- 👀 I’m interested in ...
+Machine Learning/Data Science.
 - 🌱 I’m currently learning ...
-Python, HTML, CSS, JavaScript.
+Python, Pandas, Jupyter e.t.c.
 - 💞️ I’m looking to collaborate on ...
-Web development projects.
+Data Analysis Projects.
-- 📫 How to reach me ... vickycom520@gmail.com
+- 📫 You can reach me on ... vickycom520@gmail.com

 <!---
 SsLlAaDdEe/SsLlAaDdEe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.